stokedduck/Parking-managment/README.md

-# This, ladies and gentlemen, is what we've been working on as our 6th sem project!
+# hello, ladies and gentlemen, this is what we've been working on as our 6th sem project!